Exterior Barn Lights for Colorado Retreat

 “I wanted the exterior lighting to really make an impression and contrast against the shingle siding of the house,” she notes.
 “Originally I wanted to use all red fixtures, but as a wedding venue, I knew that something neutral would work better for our events.”

 Gretchen chose classic barn lights to highlight several areas outside the home.
-The first light she chose was the Hitchen Post Gooseneck Light for the garage.
+The first light she chose was the Original™ Warehouse Gooseneck Light for the garage.
 She wanted a fixture with a strong profile as guests arrive in the driveway.
-She customized this gooseneck light with an 18″ shade and Black finish.
+She customized this gooseneck light with an 18″ shade, Black finish, and G19 gooseneck arm.

 She used the same gooseneck light to flank the doorways on the back side of the home where guests access the patio area.
-These lights have slightly smaller 16″ shades with the same Black finish.
+These lights have slightly smaller 16″ shades with the same Black finish and G19 arm.

 “I chose the garage light first but wanted to bring a cohesive look to the back of the house,” Gretchen says.
 “The 16″ shades work better proportionally for this doorway, and I love how the lights frame our living room windows.”